envico801/project-guidelines/anki/EPG - Project guidelines - elsewhen/Part I - Fundamentals/Chapter 1 - Git/3 - Cloze when working with git you should.md

 ========== Answer ==========

-(Cloze) It notifies team members that they have completed a feature.
-It also enables easy peer-review of the code and dedicates forum for discussing the proposed feature.
+(Cloze) Avoid pushing directly into `develop` or `master`.
+Instead, create a `Pull Request` to notify team members, enable peer-review, and open a discussion on the feature.

 ========== Id ==========
 3